sustglobal/dev-center/jekyll/csvdatasetguide.md

 Fig 14: Historical Risk CSV
 </p>

-`M_FIRE_YYYY-MM-DD`: This shows the monthly severity values for observed historical wildfires according to their Burned Area Fraction.
+`M_FIRE_YYYY-MM-DD`: This shows the yearly severity values for observed historical wildfires within 1km of an asset.
 For example, Asset X has a Wildfire historic risk event severity value of [1/0] in [2018].
 This means that in [2018], there [was/wasnt] a satellite-observed wildfire within within a 1km radius of asset X.

-`FLOOD_YYYY-MM-DD`: This shows the monthly severity values for observed historical inland floods for a specific asset.
+`FLOOD_YYYY-MM-DD`: This shows the yearly severity values for observed historical inland floods for a specific asset.
-For example, Asset X has a Wildfire historic risk event severity value of [1/0] in [2018].
-This means that in [2018], there [was/wasnt] a satellite-observed wildfire within within a 1km radius of asset X.
+For example, Asset X has a Flood historic risk event severity value of [1/0] in [2018].
+This means that in [2018], there [was/wasnt] a satellite-observed flood at the location of of asset X.

 `CYCLONE_YYYY-MM-DD`: This shows the monthly severity values for observed historical cyclones for a specific asset.
 For example, Asset X has a Cyclone historic risk event severity value of [1] in [Sep 2017].
 This means that there was [one] Category 3, 4 or 5 cyclone observed in September 2017 within a 241km radius of Asset X.